 If you suspect that you may have sleep apnea, there’s no reason to put off finding a solution.
-Call us to schedule an appointment to talk about the dental appliances we can help fit you with, or simply mention it during your next checkup.
+Call us or contact us online to schedule an appointment to talk about the dental appliances we can help fit you with, or simply mention it during your next checkup.

 I can’t say enough good things about Dr. William Current, Jr. And his staff.
 I have been a patient for 14 years and I must say they are highly qualified and experienced.

 Dr. Current and his staff offered a unique and personal experience based on my needs and immediate wishes.
 Compassionate and receptive care.
 Best I’ve ever experienced.

 Dr. Will Current and staff are always so friendly and accommodating.
 I highly recommend Dr. Will Current because of his experience and always making me feel comfortable.